Mojón Rojo Ascent – 2163 mts

 Day 3

 Back up day.
-We will use this day to return to El Chaltén slower in case we are too tired.
+We will use this day to return to El Chaltén in a slower rythm in case we are too tired.

 Mojon Rojo